shilab/HGSVC_ASE_Analysis/README.md

 Then intersect the heterozygous SV from PacBio callset for 3 children in trios with ASE genes.
 All the PacBio SV callset can be accessed in below link: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/20170109_UW_MSSM_Merged_PacBio/

 We now begin a description of the SV-ASE analysis and results found in Table 5.
-SV-ASE.results.xlsx in the ftp: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/201707_ASE_RES_Trios.
+SV-ASE.results.xlsx in the link: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/201707_ASE_RES_Trios.

-The VCFs for Integrated Illumina SVs and Merged PacBio SVs were collected from the following: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/integration/20170206_Illumina_Integrate/ http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/20170109_UW_MSSM_Merged_PacBio/
+The VCFs for Integrated Illumina SVs and Merged PacBio SVs were collected from the following links: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/integration/20170206_Illumina_Integrate/ http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/hgsv_sv_discovery/working/20170109_UW_MSSM_Merged_PacBio/

-The phased RNA-seq reads were gathered from: http:ftp://ftp-exchange.embl-heidelberg.de/pub/exchange/rausch/outgoing/haploRNA/
+The phased RNA-seq reads were gathered from the link: http:ftp://ftp-exchange.embl-heidelberg.de/pub/exchange/rausch/outgoing/haploRNA/

 1. The Integrated Illumina VCF file was parsed to yield files of heterozygous SVs with a 'pass' value in the filter column, for each trio daughter.